 Loco Moco - This comfort food made with ground beef, rice, a sunny side up egg and gravy is one of my favorite things to eat when in Hawaii.
 It was created in the 1940s at the Lincoln Grill in Hilo and has been a favorite ever since.
 It’s especially great in the morning with a nice cup of coffee and a tropical breeze on your face.
 If you’re stuck in the city like me, just make this recipe in your kitchen and stand in front of your AC unit (same thing, right?).
 This recipe is simple and is the perfect meal when you want something quick, satisfying and comforting.

 Garlic Shrimp - You have not tasted anything like Hawaiian garlic shrimp straight from a food truck (my favorite is Giovanni’s).
 It will leave you smelling like garlic for days, but it’s worth it.
 My former roommate made this once in our tiny New York City kitchen and the garlic scent stayed for weeks.
 Check out this recipe to make it at home, and if you’re heading to Hawaii soon, do not miss Giovanni’s.

-Poke - The best poke I ever had was made in an Oahu strip mall.
+Poke - The best poke I ever had was made in an Oahu strip mall at a place called Ahi Assasins.
 They quite literally cut the fish right in front of me, tossed it in some secret shoyu sauce, and placed it on some sticky rice.
 Now while you won’t get that fresh-from-Hawaii fish feel now, you can still whip this up in your home with some sushi grade Ahi tuna from your local seafood market (just be sure it’s sushi grade).
 This recipe is as close as I have come to replicating my Kaneohe experience.
 (Make a batch of some sticky rice for the full package.)